-Set Medical Provision
+Set and Event Medical Provision

 If you’re arranging medical cover for a film set, TV production or live event in England, it’s important to understand what types of healthcare provision may be subject to regulation by the Care Quality Commission (CQC).